Porcupine Wake Word Engine - FAQ

 - Modern Web Browsers (Chrome, Safari, Firefox, Opera)

-Yes, it works well with accents.
-However, it’s impossible to quantify it.
-We recommend you try the engine for yourself and perhaps evaluate it with an accented dataset of your choice to see if it meets your requirements.
+Yes.
+Porcupine Wake Word, trained in real-life environments, works well across accents.
+However, it's impossible to quantify it.
+We recommend you sign up for the Free Trial and test the engine using an accented dataset of your choice to see if it meets your requirements.

 Amazon Alexa Certification requirements are different for near, mid, and far-field applications (AVS, AMA, etc.).
 Also, the certification is typically performed on the end hardware, and the outcome depends on many design choices such as a microphone, enclosure acoustics, audio front end, and wake word.
-Picovoice can assist with new product introduction (NPI) and Alexa certification under our consulting services.
+You can directly engage with Amazon to learn more about the requirements.
+Alternatively, you can hire Picovoice Consulting experts when you become an Enterprise Plan customer and get help with 3rd party certification and acceptance requirements.

 Yes, Picovoice can generate any third-party wake words at your request.
 However, you are responsible for any necessary integration with such platforms and potential areas of compliance.

-Porcupine Wake Word supports Arabic, Dutch, English, Farsi, French, German, Hindi, Italian, Japanese, Korean, Mandarin, Polish, Portuguese, Russian, Spanish, Swedish, and Vietnamese.
+Porcupine Wake Word supports English, French, German, Italian, Japanese, Korean, Portuguese, and Spanish.

 Yes, very soon!
 If you have a commercial project, please reach out to Picovoice Consulting with details of your project.